Stress fracture

 Summary

-Hairline fractures don’t happen overnight.
-They build silently through small imbalances between effort and recovery.
+Stress fractures don’t happen overnight.
+They build silently through small imbalances between effort and recovery and develop on a spectrum from bone marrow oedema to complete fracture.
 The good news is they can be prevented and healed when recognized early.

 Regular testing, balanced nutrition, and mindful training help you maintain bone strength for a lifetime of movement.
 When you understand your body, you can make choices that support your endurance, stability, and long-term health.